yottalabsai/nunchaku/comfyui/README.md

 * **SVDQuant Flux DiT Loader**: A node for loading the FLUX diffusion model.

   * `model_path`: Specifies the model location.
-It can be set to either `mit-han-lab/svdq-int-flux.1-schnell` or `mit-han-lab/svdq-int-flux.1-dev`.
-The model will automatically download from our Hugging Face repository.
+If set to `mit-han-lab/svdq-int4-flux.1-schnell` or `mit-han-lab/svdq-int4-flux.1-dev`, the model will be automatically downloaded from our Hugging Face repository.
+Alternatively, you can manually download the model directory by running the following command:

+    ```shell
+    huggingface-cli download mit-han-lab/svdq-int4-flux.1-dev --local-dir models/diffusion_models/svdq-int4-flux.1-dev
+    ```

+     After downloading, specify the corresponding folder name as the `model_path`.

   * `device_id`: Indicates the GPU ID for running the model.

 * **SVDQuant LoRA Loader**: A node for loading LoRA modules for SVDQuant diffusion models.